oriollinan/frost/docs/user-manual/syntax/expression-nodes.md

 e < f       % Less than
 g > h       % Greater than
 i and j     % Logical AND
-k or l      % Logical AND
+k or l      % Logical OR
 ```

 ## Structure Access (StructAccess)